 Fernando J. Corbató was an American pioneer in the field of computer science who is best known as being the father of the password.

 Corbató was a physicist whose interests evolved into what would become a burgeoning field in its own right, computer science.
 As computers grew in their development and dependability, a use case for one of Corbató’s own creations, the Compatible Time-Sharing System (CTSS), emerged.
 How to securely and practically expand the user population became immediately important.
-Toward this end Corbató conceived of and applied the concept of a password — familiar in the physical world — to computers.
-Upon his death in 2019 the Massachusetts Institute of Technology, where his work was done at the time, credits Corbató with “drastically expanding the usefulness” of computers.
+Toward this end Corbató conceived and applied the concept of a password — familiar in the physical world — to computers.
+Upon his death in 2019 the Massachusetts Institute of Technology, where his work was done at the time, credited Corbató with “drastically expanding the usefulness” of computers.

-In addition to the CTSS, while at MIT’s Computation Center from 1963-66, Corbató developed a Multiplexed Information and Computing Service (Multics) that built on the CTSS’s success and could be deployed and useful to a larger population.
+In addition to the CTSS, while at MIT’s Computation Center from 1963-66, Corbató developed a Multiplexed Information and Computing Service (Multics) that built upon the CTSS’s success and could be deployed and useful to a larger population.
 Also while there, he did foundational work on the operating system UNIX.

 “Fernando J. Corbató applied the use of a closely-held mutual secret — the password — to the novel challenge of how to manage multiple users of a computer.
 This paved the way for expanded uses of computers across the enterprise and later, with the emergence or the web, large user populations.”